chiahuang/TodoList-Redis/README.md

 ##Setting up Redis service in Bluemix

-1. Get an account for Bluemix and go to Category called Compute
+1. Get an account for [Bluemix](https://new-console.ng.bluemix.net/?direct=classic) and go to Category called Compute

     ![Redis by Compose](Images/ClickCompute.png)

-2. Open the Bluemix catalog by clicking the blue hexagon '+' icon
+2. Then click the blue hexagon '+' icon on the top right corner

     ![Redis by Compose](Images/BlueHexagon+.png)